 120mm Project box– I think this is the key to this project because the 120mm fan fits this project box PERFECTLY.
-Absolutely no need to drill holes, line stuff or anything.
+Absolutely no need to drill holes, line stuff up or anything.
 The fan fits the box like a glove.
 You just need the right diameter and length screws to sandwich the fan in between the project box and project box top. $7

 Screws – You will need screws that are skinny enough to fit through the fan holes and be long enough to reach the project box holes.
 I think about 1 1/4″ or so screws will work.
 Take your project box to home depot or whatever to make sure you have the right screws.
 I used regular old wood screws with flat heads for mine.

 My power supply is not particularly strong so I don’t get a huge vortex when the flask is filled to capacity but it stirs the yeast more than enough.
 You don’t need a huge vortex, you just need the yeast to stir and this does a great job.
 Feel free to add a speed controller and larger power supply if you need it.
 I only make 1L starters for my small batches so this is perfect for me.